|

 On a day-to-day basis, someone living with BPD may find that mood swings and uncharacteristic anger play a significant role in maintaining jobs and relationships.
 One moment, a romantic relationship may feel secure and comfortable, and the next, an individual with BPD may feel as though their partner is pushing them away and rejecting them.
 This can also happen with platonic relationships, bonds with family members, schooling, and employment.

 Angry outbursts and mood swings of any kind can be among the biggest issues someone living with borderline personality disorder must face.
-The random bursts of impulsivity can lead to dangerous or illogical behavior that can sabotage a good thing or lead to decisions that may be regretted later.
+Random bursts of impulsivity can lead to dangerous or illogical behavior that can sabotage a good thing or lead to decisions that may be regretted later.
+Some of the most common complications of BPD that can affect life on a daily basis include:

 - Frequent job changes and losses